rtharayil/certify-me.github.io/_blog/The-Importance-of-Including-Digital-Credentials-on-LinkedIn.md

 layout: blog
 title:  The Importance of Including Digital Credentials on LinkedIn

+description: Adding digital credentials on LinkedIn can enhance brand value, networking, and job opportunities.

 abstract:  The Importance of Including Digital Credentials on LinkedIn
 topic: news